AddulaMounika/Homelab-Splunk-Detection/README.md

 # Homelab-Splunk-Detection
 # 🔐 Windows Endpoint Monitoring Lab with Splunk + Sysmon

-This repository sets up a Windows Kali home lab to collect and investigate endpoint telemetry using Sysmon and Splunk.
+Built a contained home lab to simulate endpoint monitoring and practice detecting attacker-like behavior using Windows telemetry and Splunk
 > Education and defense only.

 ---